Denver Weather: Spring Storm Set To Bring Widespread Rain, Heavy Mountain Snow

 DENVER (CBS4) – One of the strongest storms of the season will cross Colorado on Tuesday and Wednesday bringing 1-2 inches of rain to lower elevations and more than a foot of snow to some mountain areas.

 Rain showers will start in Denver and along most of the Front Range no later than early Tuesday afternoon.
 Eventually the chance for rain will reach 100% with the heaviest, most widespread rain likely holding off until Tuesday evening.
-A few embedded thunderstorms are also expected in the metro area Tuesday afternoon but severe weather is not expected around Denver, Boulder, and Fort Collins.READ MORE: Cheyenne Mountain Zoo In The Running For 'Best Zoo In North America'
+A few embedded thunderstorms are also expected in the metro area Tuesday afternoon but severe weather is not expected around Denver, Boulder, and Fort Collins.READ MORE: Child Tax Credit: How Much Money Can Parents Expect In Monthly Payments?

 It’s a different story on the Eastern Plains where a few storms could produce hail up to 1 inch in diameter, damaging wind up to 60 mph, and perhaps an isolated tornado.
 The National Weather Service as highest Colorado cities like Limon, Burlington, Akron, Yuma, and Wray as having the most significant threat for severe thunderstorms.